divisionbyz0rro/Infiniscryption/P03KayceeRun/README.md

 ## Modding encounters

 Unfortunately, custom encounters and regions are not currently supported by this mod.
+Perhaps sometime in the future.

 ## Credits